ivan-rivera/tfx/README.md

 Note that with every run you are accumulating output data.

 ## TODO:
-* Switch away from feature columns to keras preprocessing
 * Add a custom component
 * Get tests working